nayata/nayata.github.io/_pages/heleton.md

 # Scene

-`heaps.Scene` is the base object for your game screens, such as splash screens, menus, inventories, pause screens, etc.
+`heaps.Scene` is the base object for your game screens, such as the game itself, splash screens, menus, inventories, pause screens, etc.

 Within each scene, you have a shortcut for quick access to `App.ME` — `app`, and you can change game scenes with a single line of code: